stevecaldwell77/PawsX-DynamoDB-DocumentClient/README.md

 A Paws object to use to create the Paws::DynamoDB service object.
 Optional.
 Available in case you need to custom configuration of Paws (e.g. authentication).

+### dynamodb

+Alternatively, you can provide a Paws::DynamoDB service object directly if you have one.
+Optional.
+If given, the 'paws' parameter will be ignored.

 ### region

 The AWS region to use when creating the Paws::DynamoDB service object.
 If not specified, will try to grab from the AWS\_DEFAULT\_REGION	environment variable.
-Will be ignored if provided with a paws object that has a region configured.
+Will be ignored if the object is constructed with a dynamodb object, or with a paws object that has a region configured.

 If the constructor can't figure out what region to use, an error will be thrown.